saintsal/cuppa.cc/docs/litepaper.md

 So where does Cuppa come in?

-- It's here to develop and test some new and interesting primitives to help the DAO be joyful/humane.
+- It's here to develop and test some new and interesting on-chain tools (called blockchain primitives by the cool kids) to help the DAO be joyful/humane.
-- It's a new kind of DAO, built a different way to create this kind of environment.
+- We're also scratching our own itch.
+So starting as new kind of group, built a different way to create this kind of environment.
 - It creates a space for fun and less formal collaboration, a place where we can hack on ideas in teams, or just with peer support.
+No fomo, no pressure.

+### Where we help each other 🤗
 ![](cuppa-ingredients.png)
+We're building new kinds of interactions between people.
+One of the big ideas in doing this is designing [affordances](), meaning making something that people find intuitive.

+The most technical aspect is wriring code and runing it on-chain.

+The most human aspect is designing interactions that elevate human relationships and understanding.
+That's care.

+The most social aspect is communicating a concept that is resonant and attractive.
+That's memes.

+Any concept we work on needs to be designed with all 3 in orchestration, bound by viable tokenomics and game theory.
+When we succeed, our experiments will be communicated with memes that signal a purpose that draws people into more humane interactions with each other, consistent with the functionality exposed to each user in code.

-### A place to try things and find your way
+### A place to try things and find your way 🧭
 Imagine Cuppa like an ongoing hackathon, where you can join teams for a short period, or grab a table and get to work yourself, letting people contribute as you wish.

 You can: